nneonneo/ofxGestureCam/README.md

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this distribution.

-See https://github.com/nneonneo/gesturecam for documentation as well as the [OF forums](http://forum.openframeworks.cc/index.php).
+See https://github.com/nneonneo/ofxGestureCam for documentation as well as the [OF forums](http://forum.openframeworks.cc/index.php).

 This project uses [libuvc](https://github.com/nneonneo/libuvc).

 Description
 -----------

 ofxGestureCam is an Open Frameworks addon for the Creative Gesturecam that runs on Mac OS X and Android (currently).
+It uses an unofficial, reverse-engineered driver developed by Robert Xiao.

 Caveats
 -------